getgauge/taiko/docs/index.md

 ## $

-Lets you identify an element on the web page via XPath or CSS selector.
+This [selector](#selector) lets you identify an element on the web page via XPath or CSS selector.

 **Parameters**